 resurrection of the righteous (promised in Luke 14:14), and their inheritance is

 the future new world—that Abraham, Isaac and Jacob looked for; (Heb.
 11:8-12).

 Isaac and Rebecca did not want Jacob to take wives from the Canaanites, and

 he obeyed their counsel (Gen. 27:46).
 They told him to leave home and go east

 to choose a wife from his people, as did his ancestors before him (Gen. 28:1-6).

 In this, Jacob honoured his parents and secured for his children a pure heritage

-with heaven’s blessing.
-Jacob received the blessing, and was promised that his
+with a blessed destiny.
+Jacob received that blessing and was promised that his

 offspring (a) will inherit the land of his forefathers (Gen. 28:13), and (b) will also